jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-Next you need to provide the configuration for the &#8216;Replicator&#8217; appliance that will be deployed into the on-premise vCenter.
+Next you need to provide the configuration for the 'Replicator' appliance that will be deployed into the on-premise vCenter.
 The VMware documentation advises not to use DHCP for this and to manually specify a static IP configuration:

 <div id='gallery-48' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>